wanboyang/wanboyang.github.io/_pages/about.md

 [**Project**](https://github.com/wanboyang/Anomaly_AR_Net_ICME_2020)
 </div>
 </div>

-# 🔥 News
-- *2024.8*: &nbsp;🎉🎉 One paper are accepted by International Conference on Biomedical and Technological Innovation 2024.
-- *2024.2*: &nbsp;🎉🎉 One paper are accepted by International Conference on Neural Networks, Information and Communication Engineering 2024.
-- *2023.2*: &nbsp;🎉🎉 I join the Artifical Intelligence & Bio-information Cognition (AIBC) Group of Jiangxi Science and Technology Normal University as a lecturer in China.
-- *2022.12*: &nbsp;🎉🎉 I have defended my doctoral dissertation and received my PhD degree from Jiangxi University of Finance and Economics.
-- *2022.10*: &nbsp;🎉🎉 One paper are accepted by VCIP 2022.
-- *2022.3*: &nbsp;🎉🎉 One paper are accepted by Pattern Recogition.
-- *2022.3*: &nbsp;🎉🎉 One paper are accepted by ICASSP 2022.

 # 🎖 Honors and Awards
 - *2021.10* The First Prize Scholarship, Jiangxi University of Finance and Economics